Charlotte Flair: World Championship Wrestling (1993, 2000)

 Flair made her first appearance in professional wrestling at the age of seven, appearing in a vignette with her father at the World Championship Wrestling (WCW) pay-per-view Starrcade '93: 10th Anniversary.

-In 2000, she again appeared alongside her father in WCW as part of his feud with Vince Russo and her half-brother David.
+In 2000, at the age of 14, Flair again appeared alongside her father in WCW as part of his feud with Vince Russo and her half-brother David.
 On the May 15 episode of Monday Nitro, Flair appeared in a vignette in which Russo, David and Daffney invaded the Flair family home until being confronted by Flair, her mother Beth, and her brother Reid.
 At The Great American Bash on June 11, Flair was at ringside for a retirement match between Ric and David.
 After Russo attempted to interfere in the match on David's behalf, she and her brother Reid attacked him and handcuffed him, enabling their father to go on to defeat David.
 On the following evening's episode of Monday Nitro, David and Russo faced Ric in a handicap match with the Flair family once again at ringside.
 Flair attempted to interfere on her father's behalf, but was restrained by R&B Security, Russo's henchmen, allowing David and Russo to defeat Ric and partially shave his head.